Transportability without Graphs: A Bayesian Approach to Identifying s-Admissible Backdoor Sets: Related Work

 \section{Related Work}

-Our proposed work looks for s-admissible backdoor sets, using experimental data from a source distribution and observational data from a target distribution.
-To our knowledge, this is the first algorithm that can compute probabilities for s-admissible backdoor sets in this setting.
-Our work has connections to several areas, outlined below:
+To our knowledge, our method is the first to (i) compute probabilities that a set is sABS and (ii) treat transportability as a feature selection problem.
+Our work has connections to several areas, outlined below.